Alexa Ray Joel: After Sketches

-Alexa Joel's single, "Notice Me", released on May 24, 2010, was listed as a "Hit-Bound song" on the Sirius XM Hits 1 satellite radio channel in August 2010.
+The next year, Joel's single, "Notice Me", was listed as a "Hit-Bound song" on the Sirius XM Hits 1 satellite radio channel in August 2010.
 Newsday described the single as having a "carefree braininess" and "bouncy guitar riffs and an instantly hummable chorus" that made Joel's work "sound like Regina Spektor crossed with Katy Perry".
 "Notice Me" is Joel's first collaboration with producer Tommy Byrnes and her first since signing with Long Beach, New York management company OCD Music Group/The Hang Productions.
 Joel described the "Notice Me" video as using fashion to show both a modern look and a vintage throwback look.

 Joel did residencies in New York City, including the Oak Room of the Plaza Hotel (late 2010-2011, said to add a "contemporary vibe" to the "storied venue") and the Café Carlyle at the Carlyle Hotel (April 2014).

 Fashion

 Joel is active in New York fashion events.
 She performed at Manhattan's "Fashion's Night Out" in 2009 (Elie Tahari), 2010 (Bloomingdale's), and 2011 (Bloomingdale's).